Lorrie Moore: Novels

 Moore's novels are Anagrams (1986), Who Will Run the Frog Hospital?
 (1994), and A Gate at the Stairs (2009).
 Anagrams, with its experimental form, received a rather cold critical response.
 Who Will Run the Frog Hospital is the story of a woman vacationing with her husband who recalls an intense friendship from her adolescence.
 A Gate at the Stairs takes place just after the September 11 attack and is about a 20-year-old Midwestern woman's coming of age.

 Of Moore's 2023 novel I Am Homeless if This Is Not My Home, The New Yorkers Parul Sehgal wrote: "One might say of Lorrie Moore what she said of Updike—that she is our greatest writer without a great novel—but how tinny ‘greatness’ can feel when caught in the inhabiting, staining, possessing power of a work of such determined strangeness and pain.
 An almost violent kind of achievement: a writer knifing forward, slicing open a new terrain—slicing open conventional notions and obligations of narrative itself."

 Children's books

-Moore has written a children's book entitled The Forgotten Helper, about an elf whom Santa Claus mistakenly leaves behind at the home of the worst child on his "good" list.
+Moore has written a children's book entitled The Forgotten Helper: A Christmas Story, about an elf whom Santa Claus mistakenly leaves behind at the home of the worst child on his "good" list.
 The elf must help the child be good for the coming year so Santa will return next Christmas.